Life in Balance

 It’s a good adage for us all but we believe it’s especially important when designing a preschool program.
-The one central rule we have tried to keep clear is that we offer a balanced program, a balanced curriculum, a balanced schedule and a balanced meal program.
-What does this mean to you and your child?
+The one central rule we have tried to keep clear is that we offer a balanced program, a balanced curriculum, a balanced schedule

 By planning and allowing the day to unfold, we believe we have provided a balance of guided activities for children while affording the child to have influence over their day, the activities they do and sometimes they will inspire the teacher’s plan.

 We plan a developmentally appropriate time frame for young children.
 The magic is to make just long enough to increase attention span and allow for ample enjoyment without boring other children or making one child less inspired or feel stifled.

 We strike a balance between balanced teaching or exploring, unearthing, allowing, wondering, pondering and the style of “feeding data”.
 We all want children to learn new words, new facts, and new ideas but not at the expense of stifling their inquisitive nature, their spark for wonder, and their personal take on an idea.

 It’s important to balance the quiet or passive activity opportunities with the wild and running opportunities.
 It’s important to provide times for alone play and times for social interaction.

 Within the scope of all of our meals and snack, we seek balance; a balance in nutrition that our food is whole and fresh, but not ‘crazy-making’ for our cook.
 Food is good.
 Let’s enjoy it.
 We live in a great area with locally grown fresh foods.
 Let’s experience these.
 The tastes we provide range from savory to sweet, the spices include a range of flavors.
 Not all children will like all foods and tastes.
 We accept that and know that no child will leave hungry.